Mathias Woo: Architecture is Art Festival

 In 2009, Woo initiated Architecture is Art Festival, the first of its kind themed on architecture in Hong Kong, which re-examines architecture from an artistic point of view, manifesting various artistic possibilities of architecture with different forms.
 He has been the Artistic Director for all the festivals held in Hong Kong (2009, 2013, 2015, 2017, 2019).

-Theatre Technology
+Theatre technology

-In 2017, Woo created Freespace Tech Lab and Z Innovation Lab in 2018 respectively, projects that explored the forefront stage technology and manifesting the diversity of possibilities in black box theatre.
+In 2017, Woo created Freespace Tech Lab and Z Innovation Lab in 2018 respectively.